pow-auth/assent/README.md

 ## Getting started

 A strategy consists of two phases; request and callback.
-In the request phase the user would normally be redirected to the provider for authentication.
-After authentication, the provider will be redirect the user back to the callback phase.
+In the request phase the user would normally be redirected to the provider for authentication, and then returned back to initiate the callback phase.

 ### Single provider example